-On August 18, 2010, the FRBNY published a list of money market funds that are now eligible to participate as counterparties to reverse repurchase transactions with the Federal Reserve.
+On August 18, 2010, the FRBNY published a list of money market funds eligible to participate as counterparties to reverse repos with the Federal Reserve.
 Each listed fund submitted an application and meets the criteria published by the FRBNY on March 8, 2010.
 Inclusion on the list does not constitute a public endorsement by the FRBNY of any listed counterparty and should not substitute for prudent counterparty risk management and due diligence.
-The list is available on the FRBNY's website at www.newyorkfed.org/markets/ expanded\counterparties.html.
+The list is available on the FRBNY's website at www.newyorkfed.org/markets/expanded_counterparties.html.